gradle/develocity-build-config-samples/common-custom-user-data-gradle-plugin/README.md

 - A tag representing the operating system
 - A tag representing how the build was invoked, be that from your IDE (IDEA, Eclipse, Android Studio) or from the command-line
 - A tag representing builds run on CI, together with a set of tags, links and custom values specific to the CI server running the build
-- For `git` repositories, information on the commit id, branch name, status, and whether the checkout is dirty or not
+- For Git repositories, information on the commit id, branch name, status, and whether the checkout is dirty or not

-See [CustomBuildScanEnhancements.java](./src/main/java/com/gradle/CustomBuildScanEnhancements.java) for details on what is captured and under which conditions.
+See [CustomBuildScanEnhancements.java](./src/main/java/com/gradle/CustomBuildScanEnhancements.java) for details on what data is captured and under which conditions.

 This plugin also allows overriding various Gradle Enterprise related settings via system properties: